-Grand County COVID-19 Community Task Force
+Grand County COVID-19 Information

 This is a community-based program established to ensure everyone in Grand County has what they need during this challenging time.
 Simply sign-up to request assistance securing needed items or services.
 Those wishing to donate and/or volunteer time or resources are encouraged to contact us through the website above.